Posted by Reyna Estrada in M/I Homes Culture, Home Building Industry

 Breaking Stereotypes With Confidence and Humor

-When asked about challenges, both women shared perspectives that might surprise you.
+When asked about challenges, these women shared perspectives that might surprise you.

 “A lot of people expect my answer to be about not getting respect because I’m a woman, but that hasn’t been my experience,” Lexi said.
 “When you do what you’re supposed to do, the respect comes naturally.”